zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/types/account/index.d.ts:138:9 - (ae-forgotten-export) The symbol "AccountRightTarget" needs to be exported by the entry point lib.d.ts
 // lib/types/apps/index.d.ts:73:5 - (ae-forgotten-export) The symbol "PanelMode" needs to be exported by the entry point lib.d.ts
 // lib/types/apps/index.d.ts:100:5 - (ae-forgotten-export) The symbol "SettingsSubSection" needs to be exported by the entry point lib.d.ts
-// lib/types/apps/index.d.ts:117:5 - (ae-forgotten-export) The symbol "PrimaryBarComponentProps" needs to be exported by the entry point lib.d.ts
-// lib/types/apps/index.d.ts:122:5 - (ae-forgotten-export) The symbol "SecondaryBarComponentProps" needs to be exported by the entry point lib.d.ts
-// lib/types/apps/index.d.ts:123:5 - (ae-forgotten-export) The symbol "AppViewComponentProps" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:109:9 - (ae-forgotten-export) The symbol "SoapPolicy" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:128:5 - (ae-forgotten-export) The symbol "FolderView" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:144:5 - (ae-forgotten-export) The symbol "Meta" needs to be exported by the entry point lib.d.ts